What is Contract Common Law Doctrine? Understanding the Mirror Image Rule and Other Basics

 In addition, viewing different versions, tracking changes, and collaborating with colleagues and third parties is simpler without the hassle of mailing or even emailing a contract back and forth.

-The shift offers you better insight into contract terms as well as your entire portfolio of contracts, allowing you to make better decisions.
+The shift to digital contract management offers you better insight into contract terms as well as your entire portfolio of contracts, allowing you to make better decisions.

-While it’s necessary to have with a basic knowledge of contract common law, implementing a contract management platform also greatly simplifies your processes and helps you make wiser and faster deals.
+While it’s necessary to have a basic knowledge of contract common law, implementing a contract management platform greatly simplifies your processes and helps you make wiser and faster deals.